 Yet everyone procrastinates—even the most productive people.
 When you need to do something difficult, it requires a lot of energy to get started and you avoid it.
 If you avoid getting started on difficult things, it doesn't mean you aren't working.
 You can fill your days with work.
 That's easy.
 Sit back and react to email?
 No problem.
 Show up to the meetings on your calendar?
 Check.

 On the other hand, turning off your email, putting your phone in the drawer, and diving into your Greatest Impact Activity (GIA) isn’t so easy.
 The most productive people have it figured out:

 - They start their day focused on their GIA.

 - They put their GIA in their calendar.

 - They stay focused on their GIA, and, even when pressed to do so, don't react to other people's agendas.

 In fact, only 4% of The XP feel like they react to other people's agendas instead of driving their own.
 Igniting your proactivity is about making the effort.
 It’s about getting started on the actions that'll get you where you want to go.

 And when you’re making progress on your goals, it’s motivating!

-Understand habits and you can change them as you wish.
+Understand your habits and you can change them as you wish.
 Our research shows that 63% of The XP agree that their work habits contribute significantly to their productivity.